Canon T1i vs T6s

 It is notable that the T6s offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T1i does not offer wifi capability.
+In contrast, the T1i does not provide wifi capability.

 Both the T1i and the T6s have been discontinued, but can regularly be found used on ebay.
 The T1i was replaced by the Canon T2i, while the T6s was followed by the Canon 77D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T1i Manual (free pdf) or the online Canon T6s Manual.

 So how do things add up?
 Is the Canon T1i better than the Canon T6s or vice versa?
 The listing below highlights the relative strengths of the two models.